jachansantiago/jachansantiago.github.io/_posts/2021-09-21-pollen-classification.md

 #### Check Hard Cases

 To plot the hard cases we sorted the errors in descending order and plot the top 32 images with greater error.
+Plotting the hard cases we can see our model false negatives.
+Some of the examples seems hard even for humans.

 ```python